cj-mills/christianjmills/_posts/2021-12-6-OpenVINO-Object-Detection-for-Unity-Tutorial-In-Editor.md

 •       [Google Drive Link](https://drive.google.com/file/d/1N4GuHcKyBpDzJQ1r0LulzD3KRE3GRnAe/view)

-Extract the models folder from models.tar and drag it into the OpenVINO folder.
+Extract the models folder from `models.tar` and drag it into the OpenVINO folder.

-Open the Tools->OpenVINO submenu at the top of the Editor.
+Open the Tools &rarr; OpenVINO submenu at the top of the Editor.
 Click the Refresh button to ensure the DLL files are loaded.

 Then click the Copy to StreamingAssets button to copy the models folder and plugins.xml file to the StreamingAssets folder.